phuonganh0804/process-mining-tum-pratikum/README.md

 ## Implementation Details

 Python 3.11.4 is currently used.
 All the dependencies and additional python packages can be found in requirements.txt.
+To install run pip install -r requirements.txt

 The backend uses Flask framework to receives and send back Http response.